ajnelson/regxml_extractor/README.md

 * Fedora Core 16: gcc-c++ libtool java-1.7.0-openjdk-devel openssl-devel
 * Ubuntu 12.04: g++ libtool openjdk-7-jdk
 * OS X 10.7 Desktop MacPorts: autoconf automake libtool; and java: To install Java, invoking `java` launches an installer if the runtime environment's absent
-* OS X 10.6.8: (TODO build sleuthkit before hivex, something installed for hivex picked up all the dependencies)
+* OS X 10.6.8: (Nothing in addition to XCode needed)

 To compile from the zip archive or Git, run: